truevault-safe/hipaa-compliance-developers-guide/08 Developer Considerations.md

 ### Network and application security

 Ensuring your hosting environment is HIPAA compliant is only the first step.
 You must also implement network and application security best practices to protect your hosting environment.

+Health information is a popular commodity for hackers.
 According to a recent [Information Week article](http://www.informationweek.com/healthcare/security-and-privacy/healthcare-it-security-worse-than-retail-study-says/d/d-id/1269207), each health record could be worth as much as $20 on the black market.

-So it's easy to imagine hackers would try to breach your servers when your application becomes popular.
+It's easy to imagine hackers trying to breach your servers when your application becomes popular.
+You need to be sure your HIPAA  hosting environment is locked down and secure from unauthorized access attempts.

-### High-Availability and redundancy
+### High-Availability and Redundancy

 A good infrastructure design eliminates all single-point-of-failures.
-While running one web server and one database server may save you money in the short run, how much would it cost your business if that one web server goes offline causing the entire hosting environment to crumple?
-It is best to design your hosting environment with at least 2 web servers behind a load balancer and 2 database servers on a active/passive failover setup.
-Clearly most environments are more complicated than just a 2-tier setup so you must implement an infrastructure design best suited for your business.
+While running one web server and one database server may save you money in the short run, how much would it cost your business if that one web server goes offline causing the entire hosting environment to crumble?

+It's best to design your hosting environment with at least 2 web servers behind a load balancer and 2 database servers on a active/passive failover setup.

+Clearly most environments are more complicated than just a 2-tier setup, so you must implement an infrastructure design best suited for your business.
+But the point remains, high-availability and redundancy are crucial parts of your HIPAA compliant infrastructure.

 ### Required vs. Addressable HIPAA Implementation Specifications